makersacademy/chitter-challenge/development_story.md

 ## Future Design Plans/Features

+Allow user to add their name and email.
 Place unique value constraints on user_names in my users table.
 Use an email sending API for sign-up confirmation and chitter notification emails to users.
 Allow chitters to reply to each other's chitters.